ROCm/rocprofiler-sdk/source/docs/how-to/samples.md

 ```

 :::{note}
-Running a few of these tests require you to install Pandas and pytest first.
+Running a few of these tests require you to install [pandas](https://pandas.pydata.org/) and [pytest](https://docs.pytest.org/en/stable/) first.
 :::

 ```bash